 The MoU provides useful background information on the nature and context of the WADA/ILAC cooperation and should be consulted in associated with the Communiqués below.

 The WADA-ILAC Memorandum of Understanding (MoU) was initially signed on the 15 November 2007 at the World Conference on Doping in Sport held in Madrid, Spain.
-The WADA-ILAC MoU was re-signed on 2 November 2016 by the WADA Senior Director, Science and the ILAC Chair at the ILAC General Assembly in New Delhi, India.
+The WADA-ILAC MoU was re-signed on 25 November 2021.

 The ILAC First Communication 2004 was released during the early stages of the WADA/ILAC cooperation.

 ILAC-WADA Liaison Group

 The ILAC-WADA Liaison Group supports the liaison between ILAC and WADA (as described in the WADA-ILAC MoU) through identifying and seeking to harmonise relevant accreditation practices relating to anti-doping laboratories, at a global level.

 ILAC and WADA’s complementary roles and activities provide a sound and robust framework for effective laboratory assessments based on ISO/IEC 17025 and the WADA International standard for laboratories (ISL).
 These provide, the necessary requirements from both the technical and management systems perspectives.

 One of the WADA’s initiatives is to train expert assessors in the application of the ISL.
 This facilitates a holistic approach to our on-site assessment and thereby minimising duplication for the laboratories.
 Also the improved communication between the accreditation bodies and WADA on assessment issues gives mutual confidence that all the laboratory requirements are being satisfied.

 Information on the WADA ISL, trained assessors and accredited laboratories are available from the Science & Medical section of the WADA website.